dotdotdotdash/design_patterns/README.md

-# design_patterns_cpp
+# learning_algorithms
-A repository for learning different design patterns in cpp with examples and UML
+A repository for learning different algorithms and datastructures